Fathers' rights movement by country: Canada

+2014 Ontario general election and received 0.01% of the popular vote.

 Finland

 There are at least two registered associations in Finland with a focus in fathers' rights: Association for Equality of Men (established 2009) and Fathers for Children Association (established 2012).
 The former works for equality of the genders in general from the viewpoint of men.
 The latter focuses on retaining the bonds between fathers and children after divorce.
 Fathers for Children disapproves parental alienation regardless of the sex of the parent who is trying to alienate a child from the other parent.

 France

 Separation of the parents has no effect on the rules governing the awarding of parental authority.
 Parental authority continues to be exercised jointly except if in the interest of the child the exercise of this authority must be entrusted to only one of the parents.